-The transplant center must also meet the other approval standards we use.
-We have agreements with Approved Transplant Centers in Washington.
+We have agreements with Approved Transplant Centers in Washington, and we have access to a special network of Approved Transplant Centers around the country.
 Whenever medically possible, we will direct you to an Approved Transplant Center that we've contracted with for transplant services.
-Please call Customer Service.